imageboss/imageboss-web/README.md

     ...
 };
 ```
+Also, make sure to use `data-imageboss-class` instead of just `class`.
+This way we make sure we add the class only after the initialization.

 For more options like animations and customizations on this behavior take a look into the [lazy-sizes docs](https://github.com/aFarkas/lazysizes#lqipblurry-image-placeholderblur-up-image-technique).